RikuVan/svelte-custom-stores-demo/README.md

 # Why are there so many `$`s in Svelte code and how to get the most out of them.

-Blog post draft
+## Blog post draft

----
+Svelte is a UI framework in the form of a compiler that transforms components to vanilla javascript so you can write apps with, as Rich Harris says, "a minimum of fuss".
+It has been around since 2016 but recently had a version release (3.0) with lots of improvements.
+Shortly after this release, I watched the provocative and compelling presentation [Rethinking reactivity](https://svelte.dev/blog/svelte-3-rethinking-reactivity) by Mr. Harris.
+The official [tutorial](https://svelte.dev/tutorial/basics) was a good follow-up, after which I started remaking our [meetup site UI](https://www.webdevandsausages.org/) in Svelte.
+As a tool for building components, it felt as no-fuss as advertised and easy to apply right away to difficult problems.

-Shortly after the release of Svelte version 3, I watched [Rethinking reactivity](https://svelte.dev/blog/svelte-3-rethinking-reactivity) by Rich Harris.
-Rich is both provocative and convincing, so I ran through the [tutorial](https://svelte.dev/tutorial/basics) and started remaking our [meetup site UI](https://www.webdevandsausages.org/) in Svelte.
-As a tool, Svelte felt both ergonomic and and easy to apply right away to difficult problems.
-In this case, the tool is mainly a compiler, reducing your framework code into vanilla javascript.
-There is a bit of magic happening; for example, the compiler takes `$`s and turns them into subscriptions--more on that later.
+As mentioned Svelte is mainly a compiler with a few optional runtime bits.
+There is magic happening; for example, the compiler takes `$`s and turns them into subscriptions--more on that key feature later.
 However, as my experiments started to grow in size, I wondered how to govern my app state more sanely.
-Svelte offers stores for managing state across components, but they comprise a relatively low-level api that do not enforce any conventions.
+Svelte offers, those runtime additions, particularly stores for managing state across components, but they comprise a relatively low-level api that do not enforce any conventions.

 ## Why custom stores?